Apple Cider Chicken Thighs

 • Contains mustard

-These details are for informational purposes only and should not replace professional advice.
+These nutrition details are for informational purposes only and shouldn’t replace professional dietary guidance.

 • Calories: 320